Gut Health & Bloating: Causes, Symptoms & Natural Ways To Improve Digestion

 Many people assume digestive problems only affect the stomach.

-In reality, poor gut health can influence multiple systems in the body.
+In reality, poor gut health may influence multiple systems throughout the body.

-Around 70% of the immune system is connected to the gut, making digestive balance incredibly important for resilience and overall wellness.
+Around 70% of the immune system is connected to the gut, making digestive balance incredibly important for overall resilience and wellbeing.

-Your gut also communicates constantly with your brain through something called the gut-brain axis.
+Your gut also communicates constantly with your brain through something known as the gut-brain axis.

 This means gut health may influence: